-Is there a justifiable need for the project?
-Can the proposed project design be successfully implemented?
+Does the project description justify the need for the project?
+Does it demonstrate that the proposed project design can be successfully implemented?
 Does the project fit with the overall objectives of the grant program?
-Is there an opportunity for greater impact?
+Is there an opportunity for impact?
 Does the organization have the capacity to carry out the project as proposed?